 We don't just talk cars ... we teach how to buy them.

-The Chevy Equinox is well worth a look for those seeking a "larger" small SUV that also offers superior handling and driving comfort over traditional truck-based models.
+The Chevy Equinox is well worth a look for those seeking a used "larger" small SUV that also offers superior handling and driving comfort over traditional truck-based models.
 As a crossover SUV (built on a carlike platform), the Equinox provides the look and versatility of a traditional SUV, while providing more carlike driving dynamics and better fuel efficiency.

 Here's some background information for those who may be considering the purchase of a used Equinox: